Polar Vortex Causes Midwest States Of Emergency As Cold Pushes Farther South

 "Values as cold as minus 30 to minus 50 degrees in a couple locations and even colder as you get farther north into some parts of Minnesota, where some of those wind chills could get down to minus 60," says Vargas of the Salvation Army.

 Wind chill warnings and advisories stretch from the Dakotas into Western Pennsylvania.
-Airlines have canceled thousands of flights because of the bad weather and the governors of Wisconsin, Michigan and Illinois have declared emergencies.
+Airlines have canceled thousands of flights because of the bad weather, and the governors of Wisconsin, Michigan and Illinois have declared emergencies.

-"This is very serious weather and my administration is not underestimating the gravity of this in how we respond," says Illinois governor J.B.
+"This is very serious weather and my administration is not underestimating the gravity of this in how we respond," says Illinois Gov. J.B.
 Pritzker.
-"We are undertaking a coordinated effort to keep people safe but we need all Illinoisans to do their part."
+"We are undertaking a coordinated effort to keep people safe, but we need all Illinoisans to do their part."

 The emergency declarations help state and local agencies tap into extra resources and better coordinate relief and response services.

 Scores of colleges from the Universities of South Dakota and Iowa, to Michigan State, Notre Dame in Indiana and Kent State in Ohio are canceling classes.
-Public school systems in Chicago, Milwaukee, Detroit, St. Louis and Minneapolis are all closed, with Chicago's already calling off classes for Thursday, as well.
+Public school systems in Chicago, Milwaukee, Detroit, St. Louis and Minneapolis are all closed, with Chicago already calling off classes for Thursday.

-Minnesota Governor Tim Walz considered shuttering all schools statewide, but decided against it.
+Minnesota Gov. Tim Walz considered shuttering all schools statewide, but decided against it.

 "In many cases, these local officials know best," Walz told reporters Tuesday.
 "And one of the things that I'm concerned about is, is when you close a school sometimes, that is the place of warmth and food that is not available elsewhere."

-Even the U.S. Postal Service is taking the rare step of suspending mail delivery today in Minnesota, Iowa, Western Wisconsin and Western Illinois.
-So while it's unofficial motto may promise that "Neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds," but apparently dangerous, bone-chilling cold will.
+Even the U.S. Postal Service is taking the rare step of suspending mail delivery Wednesday in Minnesota, Iowa, Western Wisconsin and Western Illinois.
+So while its unofficial motto may promise that "neither snow nor rain nor heat nor gloom of night stays these couriers from the swift completion of their appointed rounds," apparently dangerous, bone-chilling cold will.

 But not everyone is dreading this deep freeze.